 Lord Rothermere’s butler at Stody Lodge, Wilfred Chinnock, notes in his memoirs that when ‘His Lordship’ arrived from London he was always welcomed into the Lodge by two footmen standing either side of the opened front door:

 ‘…if he chose to walk past us with not as much as a word – and he often did just that – nobody would interrupt his train of thought, for he could have affairs of state on his mind and might walk straight past us across the hall and through the drawing room to the French windows and out onto the pleasure garden which was almost in a direct line from the front door and take a leisurely stroll by himself…’

 He notes that there were seven gardeners working at the time producing a wide array of fresh fruit, vegetables and cut flowers for the lodge.
 ‘Down near the home farm were the glasshouses in which were grown cantaloupe melons, muscatel grapes, blue grapes and even pineapples, tomatoes and the most perfect houseplants and flowers always available in season.’

 Reproduced with kind permission of publishers PJE Productions.
 ‘Chinnock – A Butler’s Story' is available as an ebook here

 During the first part of the Second World War Stody Lodge was commandeered by the Royal Army Medical Corps and used as a convalescent home.
 One of its patients, the late Claude Hopper, remained to work in the house and garden for another 60 years.
-His wife Cynthia still live on Stody Estate today.
+His wife Cynthia continued to live on Stody Estate until recently.

 In 1941, Lord Rothermere sold Stody Estate to George Knight of G.C. and F.C.
 Knight and Co. and the lodge became his home until his death in 1963.
 At that time there were many gardeners and large glasshouses growing carnations for the commercial market.